Major in bioengineering

 At the intersection of engineering, biology and chemistry, you’ll discover one of the fastest-growing engineering disciplines: bioengineering.
 Bioengineering is among the fastest-growing engineering disciplines with a high demand in the medical sector.

-UMassD's bioengineering program brings together the life sciences, medicine, and engineering to give you a solid academic foundation and a broad interdisciplinary approach to the field.
+UMassD's bioengineering program brings together the life sciences, medicine, and engineering to provide a solid academic foundation and a broad interdisciplinary approach to the field.
 You will:

 - develop your critical thinking skills